slowernews/wisdom-tldr/chapters/chapter_3_action.md

 As Bruce Lee said “Be like water”, be willing to change and adapt to the world around you.

 equipa que ganha, não se mexe

-> *'When things break, it's not the actual breaking that prevents them from getting back together again.
-It's because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
-The whole shape has changed.' -- John Green*
 -->